powerphantom/rummy-play/README.md

 		cout << i << stock[i].suit << stock[i].val<<endl;
 	}

-	cout<<"Please enter the starting position of the squence tou want to add to:"<<endl;
+	cout<<"Please enter the starting position of the squence you want to add to:"<<endl;
 	cin>>ipos;

 		cout<<"Please enter the final position of the squence tou want to add to:"<<endl;